01 of 03

 El Portal is about 40 minutes from the Yosemite Valley, and one advantage of staying here is that you can use the YARTS bus system to get to the Valley.
 The route from El Portal and Midpines to Yosemite is scenic.
 You may even want to stop along the way to Yosemite for a selfie or two with a beautiful California backdrop.

-Staying in Groveland on Highway 120
+Groveland on Highway 120

 On CA 120 and 40 miles from the valley, Groveland is where visitors coming from San Francisco often stay.
 A one-hour drive from Yosemite Valley, Groveland is a small but charming place, with several historic hotels and a few restaurants.
 Groveland is also a good place to try if you like to stay in bed and breakfast inns.
 If you're traveling with your four-legged friend, Groveland is also your destination for a pet-friendly hotel.